College of Education and Human Development

 A Program Designed For Everyone!

-If you plan to live and work within Appalachia, we're positive you will find our minor and graduate certificate valuable additions to your major field of study.
+If you plan to live and work within Appalachia, we're positive you will find our minor a valuable addition to your major field of study.

-Even if you are planning to live outside the region, both programs of study will be beneficial as you acquire cultural competency skills and critical thinking that transcend the particular place of Appalachia and can be applied on a national and even international level.
+Even if you are planning to live outside the region, the minor will be beneficial as you acquire cultural sensitivity and responsiveness skills and critical thinking that transcend the particular place of Appalachia and can be applied on a national and even international level.